OndraPotocek/bpc-de1_project/README.md

-# Soundmeter
+# Waveform Generator
-Soundmeeter is project for BPC_DE1 subject at Brno University of Technology - faculty of electrical engeneering and comunicaton.
+Waveform Generator is project for BPC_DE1 subject at Brno University of Technology - faculty of electrical engeneering and comunication.

+## Features
+- PWM generatrion - setting period and duty cycle with buttnost and switches on FPGA board NEXYS A7 50T.
+- view output signal on an LED (oscilloscope) and/or headphone jack